Stormiebox/SafeEntryGuard-Mod/README.md

 ### **Key Features:**

-1. **Triple-layer Protection**: Safe Entry Guard goes above and beyond by offering three layers of security - player invisibility, preventing zombies from attacking, and the revolutionary `setGhostMode` feature.
+1. **Triple-layer Protection**: Safe Entry Guard goes above and beyond by offering three layers of security - player invisibility, preventing zombies from attacking and Ghost Mode.

 2. **Dynamic Duration**: The protection period dynamically adjusts when the player moves during the safety period.
 This adjustment relies on a sandbox-defined multiplier.